VestingPoint

 3. The attorney takes 6 weeks to understand the document; during that time, the 90-day option exercise window passes

-4. $400,000 in stock options expire worthless; the estate pays $85,000 more in tax than necessary due to missed elections
+4. An illustrative $400,000 in stock options expire worthless; the estate pays an illustrative $85,000 more in tax than necessary due to missed elections

 With INHERIT: